onlyquake/xonotic-wiki/overkill-tutorial.md

 Nades
 -----

 *Nade* is the shorthand term for *grenade*.
 Nades deal quite a lot of damage in a large radius.
+Keep in mind nades bounce off walls and fall down stairs.
+Due to their damage radius they even hurt players behind walls.

 You can arm a nade by pressing the `drop weapon` bind (by default the `g` key).
 After that a countdown of about 5 seconds starts until the nade explodes.
 You have to press the `drop weapon` key again to throw it.
 You can throw a new nade every few seconds.

 To excel at nading here are a few tips:

 - Keep the nade in hand until just before the explosion and throw it at an enemy.
 That way the nade won't bounce off and the enemy has no way to dodge it.
 You throw with more force the longer you wait.
-- Or you can use nades like a mine by dropping it on the floor at a place where an enemy will very likely be in a few moments (e.g. the flag spot in a CTF match).
+- You can use nades like a mine by dropping it on the floor at a place where an enemy will very likely be in a few moments (e.g. the flag spot in a CTF match).
 You can easily drop a nade without bouncing by crouching before releasing it.
-- Also keep in mind nades bounce off walls and fall down stairs.
-They even deal **damage through walls**.
-- There is another key bind for nades that works by holding the `hook` keybind to arm and releasing it to throw. *Don't use that*, Overkill is too fast for it.
-You can't afford to keep a key pressed for several seconds.
+- There is another key bind for nades that works by holding the `hook` keybind to arm and releasing it to throw.
+It's not recommended to use that, you can't afford to keep a key pressed for several seconds.
 Use the `drop weapon` bind instead.

 ### Shooting nades